Volunteer Tutor Training Handbook

-Click the above image to download the Volunteer Tutor Training Handbook in PDF format.
+Click here to download the Volunteer Tutor Training Handbook in PDF Format

 Pronunciator provides both guided and self-directed instructions for 80 foreign languages, and ESL for 50 non-English languages, along with a Course Designer which allows for the creation and deployment of custom courses by educators.
-CLICK HERE
+Pronunciator link

 Literacy Action offers lots of supplemental materials and resources for tutors – both ESL and ABL.
-Please come by the office and check out our reading books, workbooks, games, vocabulary exercises, icebreakers, instructor books, CDs, pronunciation aids, and dictionaries.
+Please come by the office and check out our reading books, workbooks, games, vocabulary exercises, icebreakers, instructor books, CD’s, pronunciation aids, and dictionaries.
 Some of the materials are consumable and do not need to be returned; some are available to borrow and use; some are available to copy.
-We have lots of great materials!
 We can help with suggestions and recommendations for you and your student(s).

-If any of you are working with students on obtaining a driver’s license, this link will take to you to a helpful resource: http://cals.driving-tests.org/arkansas/
+If you are working with students on obtaining a driver’s license, this link will take to you to a helpful resource: CALS Driving Test link

 ProLiteracy’s Education Network